On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Experiments

-All our tasks are classification tasks predicting a future class, based on either a temporal graph (where both node attributes and edges evolve) or a dynamical process on top of a static graph (where only node attributes evolve).
-A 2-layer MLP is used as the upstream classifier for all tasks.
-Imbalanced label distributions are taken into consideration in training and evaluation. \Cref{tab:real-world-stats} shows statistics of real-world datasets.
+In this section, we evaluate a simple architecture based on our \timethengraph framework on one synthetic dataset and five different real-world datasets.
+We also evaluate eight state-of-the-art temporal graph representation baselines on the same tasks.
+Each experiment is repeated ten times with different random initialization.
+Please refer to the \Cref{sec:configs} for a detailed description of experiment setup, and to our code for hyperparameter configurations~\footnote{ \href{ https://www.dropbox.com/s/gqtzpngj5vaah9s/ICML2022-Code-Submit.zip?dl=0 }{Source code}. }.

+{\bf Learning tasks.} In this work, all the learning tasks will use equivariant temporal graph representations as described in \Cref{sec:express}.
+It is known that equivariant graph representations are generally not sufficiently expressive for prediction tasks beyond node and graph (structure) predictions, especially for edge-level tasks such as link prediction~\citep{ srinivasan2020on,you2019position } and shortest path estimation~\citep{ dehmamy2019understanding,loukas2020what,tang2020towards }.
+Indeed, {\em equivariant} temporal graph representations inherit the same expressivity insufficiency, thus are also improper for edge-level tasks.
+A formal explanation of this limitation is provided in \Cref{ subsec:proof_link_pred }.
+Thus, to deliver theoretically sound experiments, we only consider temporal graph classification, node classification and node regression as learning tasks in our experiments.

-{\bf DynamicCSL task.} DynamicCSL is a synthetic temporal graph classification task.
-Each sample is a graph sequence of 8 time steps.
-At each step, the element is randomly picked from $\left\{ \gpC_{19, 2}, \cdots, \gpC_{19, 6} \right\}$.
-Here, $\gpC_{|\stV|, \scs}$ means a Circular Skip Link (CSL) graph~\citep{ murphy2019relational} with $|\stV|$ nodes and skip length $\scs$.
-(Also see \Cref{fig:dcsl_example}.)
-The goal is to predict number of non-isomorphic CSLs in the temporal graph, e.g., the temporal graph with three snapshots $\left[ \gpC_{19, 2}, \gpC_{19, 3}, \gpC_{19, 3} \right]$ has label ``2''.
+{\bf DynCSL.} DynCSL is a synthetic temporal graph classification task.
+Each sample is constructed by a sequence of 8 graph snapshots.
+Each snapshot is randomly drawed from $ \big\{ \gpC_{19, 2}, \cdots, \gpC_{19, 6} \big\} $.
+Here, $\gpC_{|\stV|, s}$ means a Circular Skip Link (CSL)~\citep{ murphy2019relational } graph with $|\stV|$ nodes and skip length $s$.
+A CSL sequence example is introduced \Cref{fig:dyncsl}.
+The goal is to predict the number of unique non-isomorphic CSLs in the constructed temporal graph, e.g., the top temporal graph in \Cref{fig:dyncsl} has prediction ``2'', while the bottom one has prediction ``1''.
+DynCSL is a temporal extension of the CSL task.
+CSL is widely used as a first-test of the expressiveness of static GNNs~\citep{bodnar2021weisfeiler,chen2019equivalence,cotta2021reconstruction,dwivedi2020benchmarking,nguyen2020graph,tiezzi2021deep,zhang2021eigen}.